Skip to main content

 The basic process of requesting a certificate for your domain involves either proving you control the server for that domain or proving you control DNS for that domain, then the Certificate Authority can issue you a certificate once it's satisfied that you have met the requirements.

-This process can be handled automatically by Certify The Web, either by running the app on the web server for your domain, or by talking to your DNS service provider's API.
+This process can be handled automatically, either by running the app on the web server for your domain, or by talking to your DNS service provider's API.
 Once a certificate has been issued it can be deployed automatically in a number of ways, the most common being to apply it to your web server https bindings

 1. Choose the domains (identifiers) to include